ipdb/ipdb-tx-spec/docs/protocol/source/transactions.rst

 Transactions
 ============

+A transaction is a JSON object with a particular schema, as outlined in this page and subsequent pages.
-A transaction is a JSON object with the following top-level keys (also called names or fields), all of which are required:
+A transaction must contain the following top-level keys (also called names or fields):

 .. code-block:: json